 Apple picking has become an annual tradition for us, and this year I got a ton of questions about where we go.
 If you’re looking for recommendations about apple picking in Southern California, read on for my suggestions!

 For the next several years this became an annual activity where we would drive out to Oak Glen, buy bags of apples in every variety, bring home apple pie and stuff our faces with barbecue, apple cider and cider donuts.

 There was just one thing missing from this entire process – we never, ever picked the apples ourselves.
 It’s not because the opportunities weren’t there.
 We were in the middle of an apple orchard, but for my husband’s family the picking wasn’t a part of the process.
-There were no young kids in the mix, and then once my son was born there were a couple of visits where he was too tiny to participate, so we just went along with the ride.
+There were no young kids in the mix, and then once my son was born there were a couple of visits where he was too tiny to participate, so we just went along for the ride.

 After a while we started to change the way we visit apple country by adding an obvious component – apple picking!
 Now I can’t imagine going without venturing into the orchards and filling a bag or a crate of apples and apple picking has become one of our favorite fall traditions.

 Where to go Apple Picking in Southern California